Quick Summary

 You can choose a foreign individual to serve as your trustee, but this carries greater risks.
 Individual trustees typically don’t have access to a team of lawyers and accountants like corporate trustees do.
 They may also not have liability insurance, putting your assets at risk if something goes wrong.

-4. Create Trust Agreement
+4. Create the Legal Agreement

-5. Transfer Assets
+5. Transfer the Assets

 The IRS has strict reporting requirements when it comes to paying taxes on assets in offshore trusts.
 The IRS requires a U.S. person (settlor or beneficiary) to file Form 3520 when they: